christie-b/Inception-of-Things/README.md

 # Inception of things
+Kubernetes, small cluster deployment and continous integration with ArgoCD
 # Introduction
 ### K8s - Kubernetes
 Kubernetes, also known as K8s, is _an open-source system for automating deployment, scaling, and management of containerized applications_.